m-kru/hbs/user-manual/commands.typ

 == `graph` - generating dependency graph

 == `help` - displaying help message for commands

+The `help` command serves as a standard help message display command.
+If no argument is provided, then the help message regards the `hbs` general use.
+If argument is provided for the `help` command, then it must be a valid command name.
+In such a case, `hbs` prints help message for the provided command.

 == `list-cores` - listing cores found in hbs files